gialoui/ata-job-data/README.md

 - Open a terminal or command prompt in the root directory of your Spring Boot project
 - Run the command mvn spring-boot:run
-- The Spring Boot application will start and you can access it at http://localhost:8080
+- The Spring Boot application will start, and you can access it at http://localhost:9000

 ## Things that were considered